Laurence de Boysset: Early life and military career

-Boysset came to Denmark during the reign of Frederick V and began his career in Danish service in August 1683 as captain reforme in the Royal Life Guards.
+Born in France around 1633, Boysset came to Denmark during the reign of Christian V and began his career in Danish service in August 1683 as captain reforme in the Royal Life Guards.
 He was promoted to major in 1685, lieutenant colonel in 1690, and colonel in 1697.
-During the brief action on Zealand in 1700, on 22 July, he fended off an attempt to land enemy troops at Gyldenlund.
-Later that same year, he was part of an uxiliary corps that was sent to Sachsen and later served on the Imperial side in Italy.
-In 1702, he participated in the Action at Mantua.
-He returned to Denmark in 1703.
+During the brief fighting in Zealand in 1700, on 22 July, he fended off an attempt to land enemy troops at Gyldenlund.
+Later that same year, Boysset was part of an auxiliary corps that was sent to Saxony and later served on the Imperial side in the Italian theatre of the War of the Spanish Succession.
+In 1702, he participated in battles near Mantua.
+Boysset returned to Denmark in 1703.

-In 1706–1713, he was in British-Dutch service at Brabant, first with rank of brigadier and from 1709 as major-general.
+In 1706–1713, Boysset was in British-Dutch service in the Brabant, first with rank of brigadier and from 1709 as major-general.
 He then brought part of his military corps back to Denmark.
-In the Great Northern War, especially in the Siege of Stralsund and Invasion of Rugen.
-In 1715, he was promoted to lieutenant general.
+Boysset participated in the Danish army's battles in Northern Germany during the Great Northern War, most notably the Siege of Stralsund and the conquest of Rügen, and was promoted to lieutenant general in 1715.
 He was made a White Knight in 1717.
-On 26 August 1720, he was dismissed with honour but with a very modest pension.
+On 26 August 1720, Boysset was dismissed with honour but with a very modest pension.